max-vdL/nf-core-nanoseq-3.1.0.dev/README.md

 The following optional additions have been made to the pipeline:

 - Multiple file input: A sample can now consist of multiple files of the same file type (e.g., fastq.gz) using wildcard paths.
+- Multiple variant callers can now be specified and are run in paralell.
 - Structural variant callers: The pipeline includes the following structural variant callers:
   - [Sniffles2](https://github.com/fritzsedlazeck/Sniffles)
   - [Dysgu](https://github.com/kcleal/dysgu)